adamchainz/djade/README.rst

 ``--target-version``
 --------------------

-The version of Django to target, in the format ``<major>.<minor>``.
+Optional: the version of Django to target, in the format ``<major>.<minor>``.
-Djade enables its fixers for versions up to and including the target version.
+If provided, Djade enables its fixers for versions up to and including the target version.

-This option defaults to 4.2, the oldest supported version when this project was created.
 See the list of available versions with ``djade  --help``.

 Rules